fluency-in/javascript/README.md

   Compute the prime factors of a given natural number.

   **raindrops**
-  Write a program that converts a number to a string, the contents of which depends on the number's factors.
+  Write a program that converts a number to a string, the contents of which depend on the number's factors.

   **allergies**
   Write a program that, given a person's allergy score, can tell them whether or not they're allergic to a given item, and their full list of allergies.